 The College's temporary investments consist of balances held by Lone Star Investment Pool (Government Overnight Fund), Lincoln Financial Advisors and Texas Presbyterian Foundation.
 The Lone Star Investment Pool is a public fund investment pool created to provide a safe environment for the placement of local government funds in short-term investments.
 The Government Overnight Fund is regulated by the Securities and Exchange Act and seeks to maintain a net asset value of one dollar and a dollar weighted average maturity of 60 days or fewer.
-At August 31, 2023 and August 31, 2022, the weighted average maturity was 18 days and 6 days, respectively.
 Lone Star Investment Pool is administered by First Public.
-Lone Star Investment Pool was rated AAAm by Standard & Poor's as of August 31, 2023 and August 31,

-2022.
-The fair value of the investment in Lone Star Investment Pool was the same as its carrying value of \$33,424,525 and \$29,073,738 for the years ended August 31, 2023 and 2022, respectively.
+The fair value of the investment in Lone Star Investment Pool was the same as its carrying value of \$32,261,999 and \$33,424,525 for the years ended August 31, 2024 and 2023, respectively.

 Lincoln Financial Advisors is the broker for the College's investment in eight mutual funds within the American Funds Family.
 Each of the eight funds were rated "" or better by Morningstar Rating Services.
-The fair value of the mutual fund investments was the same as its carrying value of \$539,013 and \$468,936 for the years ended August 31, 2023 and 2022, respectively.
+The fair value of the mutual fund investments was the same as its carrying value of \$660,524 and \$539,013 for the years ended August 31, 2024 and 2023, respectively.

 Texas Presbyterian Foundation is the custodian of the College's investment in TPF Balanced Fund, a common trust fund (CTF).
-The CTF is not rated and is valued using the net asset value per share.
-The fair value of the CTF was the same as its carrying value, \$6,713,800 and \$5,784,523 for the years ended August 31, 2023 and 2022, respectively.
+The CTF is valued using the net asset value per share.
+The fair value of the CTF was the same as its carrying value, \$7,810,109 and \$6,713,800 for the years ended August 31, 2024 and 2023, respectively.
 The investment strategy of the CTF is to produce a total rate of return to provide a stable, predictable and growing source of income.
 There are no restrictions on redemption or sale of the CTF.
 The College can redeem shares at any time.

-Details of the composition of the deposit balances and categorization as presented in the Statement of Net Position at Exhibit 1 are summarized below:
+Details of the composition and classification of the deposit balances are summarized below: